Crystalnix/Termius-Documentation/android/features/terminal_tabs.md

 # Terminal Tabs
 ###### [[Termius Documentation](../../README.md) > [Android](../README.md) > [Features and functionality](README.md)]

-Termius on Android features Terminal Tabs. **Terminal tabs is a Premium feature**, it a useful tool that helps you to navigate between active sessions.
+Termius on Android features `Terminal Tabs`. **Terminal tabs is a Premium feature**, it a useful tool that helps you to navigate between active sessions.
 Terminal tabs appear on top of the Terminal window by tapping the Terminal once.

 ![Terminal Tabs](../.images/screenshots/terminaltabs.png)

-Terminal tabs features the Active sessions, the Quick Connect button, Session indicator and Session options.
+`Terminal tabs` features the Active sessions, the Quick Connect button, Session indicator and Session options.

 ###### *!* Swipe horizontally to hop between sessions